Inserting images in web pages is done by placing an

 img tag in the HTML code.
 The

 src attribute is used to reference an image file using a relative or absolute path.
-The syntax is as follows:
+The syntax is shown below:

 <img src="path_to_image_file" alt="alternative text">